ruben-wilson/BankAccount-java/back-end/README.md

 account

 as a user
-i should be able to create a savings account
+i should be able to create a account

+**sprint2**

+as a user
+i should be able to see all
+accounts in dashboard

+as a user
+i should be able to deposit
+money into my account

+as a user
+i should be able to withdraw money from my account

+as a user
+i should be able to see
+all transactions related to an account